roman-aguilera/common-instructions/README.md

-cd <directory> #go into a sub-diretory (i.e. sub-folder) that is within your current working directory cd .. # go up one directory level cd   # go to your home directory cd <home/user/path/to/directory> # go to a specific directory
+cd <directory> #go into a sub-diretory (i.e. sub-folder) that is within your current working directory cd .. # go up one directory level cd   # go to your home directory cd </home/user/path/to/directory> # go to a specific directory that is not in the saem path as your current working directory

 mkdir <foldername> # create a new sub-directory from your current working directory rm <foldername> #delete a sub-directory from your current working directory